Chiba University: Horticulture

 Graduate School of Horticulture, located on top of a scenic hill in Matsudo City, has had major academic and international contributions in horticulture and landscape science since it was founded in 1909.
-It is the only faculty / graduate school known by the name of horticulture among Japanese universities.
+It is the only faculty or graduate school known by the name of horticulture among Japanese universities.

-The Graduate School of Horticulture offers education and research encompassing all aspects of “Horticulture, Food and Landscape” with interdisciplinary and international perspectives.
+The Graduate School of Horticulture offers education and research encompassing all aspects of "Horticulture, Food and Landscape" with interdisciplinary and international perspectives.
 With this aim, The Graduate School of Horticulture's teaching and research programs consists not only of natural sciences but also of social sciences and humanities, such as: cultivation, plant breeding, biotechnology of bio-resources, landscape design and engineering, human health and welfare, environmental science for sustainable cities and nature conservation, food system studies, and environmental and development economics.

 The research fields of the Graduate School of Horticulture are as follows: